 Are you unsatisfied with your henna hair color?
 Are you looking to stop coloring and embrace your natural grays?
 Here, we offer a uniquely natural method to remove henna hair color naturally.

 Why Can’t I Just Dye Over Henna Hair Color?

 How to Remove Henna Hair Color Naturally

-- Start by creating the oil treatment.
-Mix enough oil so that you have an ample amount to cover all of your hair, with a bit leftover for touching up.
+- Measure out enough Euro Oil so that you have an ample amount to cover all of your hair, with a bit leftover for touching up.

 - When you have the right amount, apply the oil to your hair from root to tip.
 When your entire head of hair is covered, we recommend that you leave the oil treatment in overnight using a protective towel to cover your pillow.

 This process will cause the color to fade, however multiple applications are often necessary to fully remove the henna hair color.
 The number of applications varies from client to client depending on individual hair type and color.

 “It did fade!
 I’m ecstatic!
 I can tell that a few more oil treatments will pull enough of the henna out that when the redder tips come off I’ll have my Goddess Snow showing!” — One woman’s positive feedback about removing henna from her hair and returning to her natural gray hair.